Digital Research and Scholarship

 This group is characterized by three key qualities: 1) dynamism; 2) collaboration; 3) communication.
 Because new tools and technologies emerge quickly, the field of the so-called digital humanities is a dynamic one.
 To keep up with these developments, the resources and references here will be updated regularly.
 To take full advantage of the diversity of the field and the role of digital resources across periods, geographic areas, and various subjects of interest, members of this group are strongly encouraged to assist with this updating and revision process by posting new information, making corrections as existing information changes, and by sharing their work with others in the group.

-Monthly blog posts will highlight specific member projects.
+Occasional blog posts will highlight specific member projects.
 If you would like your work to be featured in this section, please contact Sarah Bay-Cheng, firstname.lastname@example.org.

 Please visit other information for this group available in Resources.
 These include a bibliography of commonly used references and citations, links to digital resources around the web, and a "tool shop," which supplies a list of commonly used digital tools in research, scholarship, and teaching.
-The Group Pages also include collections on current Member Projects, which are also featured as monthly Blog posts.
+The Group Pages also include collections on current Member Projects, which are also featured in Blog posts.
 Members can keep up with the new developments in the field through the blog and our Discussion Forum.
 Events of note to this group will be posted in the Calendar.
 The calendar will highlight related events at the annual conference as well as related events throughout the year.

 An introduction to the field of digital research and scholarship in theatre and performance studies is also provided in the Digital Resources Guide.
 This Guide will periodically undergo review, revision, and updating.
 Members of the group may suggest revisions, updates, corrections, and additions to the Guide.
 These can either be posted in the forum, as individual blog posts, or by contacting one of the DRS group representatives.